adriantoine/kewler/readme.md

 console.log(lightBlue()); // Prints '#38a9ff'
 ```

 Now you have another wrapper with a color 10% lighter!
+Whenever you want your color as a HEX value, just run it without any argument.

-#### An old senator that I met last week told me that the dark side is more cool, can I have it pls?
+#### [An old senator](http://vignette2.wikia.nocookie.net/starwars/images/9/9a/Palp_trustme.jpg) that I met last week told me that the dark side is more cool, can I have it pls?

 Oh well you can do whatever you want with your wrapper now, want a darker one?
 Here you go: